How to Use Anki for Long-Term Retention of Course Material

 Creating Complex, Multi-Part Cards

-Cards that test five things simultaneously will be scheduled based on your worst-performing sub-item, inflating review frequency for items you already know well, and the card as a whole will never fully consolidate.
+Cards that test five things simultaneously will be scheduled based on your worst-performing sub-item, inflating review frequency for items you already know well.
 Break any card with multiple components into multiple atomic cards.
 The extra card creation time is a worthwhile investment for the retention quality it produces.

 5